2020-DEV-017/Tic-Tac-Toe/README.md

 	- Game will not allow the player to use an already chosen position.
 	- Game will declare first player as winner and stop, ○ If token is "X" in one of the 3 Horizontal rows.
-		○ If token is "X" in one of the 3 Vertical Columns.
+		○ If token is "X" in one of the 3 Vertical columns.
 		○ If token is "X" in one of the 2 diagonals (top-left to bottom-right and top-right to bottom-left).
 	- Game will declare second player as winner and stop, ○ If token is "O" in one of the 3 Horizontal rows.
-		○ If token is "O" in one of the 3 Vertical Columns.
+		○ If token is "O" in one of the 3 Vertical columns.
 		○ If token is "O" in one of the 2 diagonals  (top-left to bottom-right and top-right to bottom-left).
 	- Game will be  declared as draw,
 		○ If all nine squares are filled with no winning combination.